 Covesville gets its name from lying in a cove surrounded by mountains in every direction, and the homes for sale in Covesville, while architecturally diverse, all feature panoramic views of the Blue Ridge on all sides of the properties.
 The properties are also rich in scenic, rolling pastures with lots that span several acres.
-The architectural styles include various strands of Revivalism, with many homes dating back to the 18 th century.
-Most of homes in Covesville have undergone extensive renovations to add modern convenience while preserving the original elegance of the design, resulting in a community that boasts a preindustrial charm without sacrificing contemporary amenities.
+The architectural styles include various strands of Revivalism, with many homes dating back to the 18th century.
+Most Covesville homes have undergone extensive renovations to add modern convenience while preserving the original elegance of the design, resulting in a community that boasts a preindustrial charm without sacrificing contemporary amenities.

 The roots of the apple industry in Coveville stretch back to 1866 when Dr. William Boaz established the first commercial orchard in the village, specializing in the growth of the Albemarle Pippin variety.
 Sales of the pippin led to the establishment of the businesses and buildings that form the heart of today’s village.

 Covesville remains at the heart of the apple industry in central Virginia and is the home of Crown Orchard Company, a prolific fruit grower that operates seven major orchards over a fifteen-mile radius.
 Covesville is home to their state-of-the-art packing plant which employs a year-round staff.
 Additionally, multiple nearby orchards and farms support the community and contribute to the local food hub.